4 Simple Steps for Better Employee Development Plans

 Next, clarify responsibilities.
 Employees should take responsibility for their own career development by researching available resources and sticking to their self-training schedule, for example.
 Managers should act as facilitators who provide guidance, resources, and feedback.

 Finally, encourage regular development-focused conversations.
 Each employee should meet privately with their manager to discuss the employee’s professional accomplishments, abilities, interests, and needs.
 The manager should expect to do more listening than talking in this initial meeting.
+Remember—two ears, one mouth.

 Here are some key questions to help managers launch the conversation:

 A few more tips: Emphasize the value of asking follow-up questions to managers, so they can better understand the employee’s situation.
 For the most insightful answers, managers should tell employees in advance what they’ll be asked.
-Employees should also work with their managers to set specific, measurable goals using appropriate resources (such as those mentioned below).

 Step 3: Offer the Right Opportunities

-Once you know what employees need and want, there are many possible ways you can help them work toward their goals.
+Once you know what employees need and want, there are many possible ways you can help them work toward their staff development plan goals.
 It’s best if the manager has a list of resources ready to offer during the meeting.
 That way, the manager and employee can collaborate on the plan right away instead of having to schedule another meeting.

 Here are some popular employee development plan ideas and resources to consider: